ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/User_Guide.md

 <br>
 <b>RSSI</b>
 <li>Display RSSI - select this if you wish to display RSSI on the OSD.
 By default this enables Analog RSSI direct to the controller<br>
 <li>Use FC - select this if you wish to to use the RSSI value from the Flight Controller instead of the OSD.
-This can be analogue or PWM - but only when its connected to the Flight controller<br>
+The FC must configured to support this<br>
-<li>Use PWM - select this if you wish to use the RSSI value from a RX providing PWM RSSI connected to the OSD<br>
+<li>Use PWM - select this if you wish to use the RSSI value from a RX providing PWM RSSI connected to the OSD.
+Alternatively if RCRSSI is configured in config.h you can also use a RC channel conencted to the FC<br>
 <li>If neither FC or PWM are selected, the OSD will use analogue RSSI from a RX directly connected to the OSD<br>
 <li>RSSI alarm - set this to the value at which you require the RSSI value to start to flash<br>
 <li>SET (Min) - click this to calibrate RSSI minimum value with TX turned off<br>